code-pushup/cli/packages/cli/docs/custom-plugins.md

 ## Plugins and categories

-In this chapter we will see how a plugins result contribute to the category scoring.
+In this chapter we will see how plugin results contribute to the category scoring.

 **basic categories setup**